TREC Finances

 COST:

-When participating in Drew’s longTREC London Semester, you will pay on-campus Drew tuition.
-In addition, there is a program fee which covers the cost of a furnished flat in central London, a Travelcard for local transportation for the entire semester, cultural programs and field trips, and access to local health services.
-International transportation, meals, books and incidental expenses are not included.
-Students participating in an internship are responsible for covering the cost of visa applications out of pocket.
+When participating in Drew’s London Semester longTREC, a student will pay on-campus Drew tuition.
+In addition, students will be charged a London Semester Living Fee, which covers the cost of a furnished flat in central London; a Travelcard for local transportation for the entire semester; cultural programs and field trips; and access to local health services.
+International transportation, meals, books, and incidental expenses are not included.

 FINANCIAL AID:

-Students will continue to be eligible for financial aid while studying on a longTREC, whether the Drew London Semester or a longTREC Global Partner Program.
-This includes federal and state loans and Drew merit scholarships and need-based grants.
+Students with financial need will continue to be eligible for financial aid while studying on a longTREC program (London Semester longTREC or a Global Partner Program longTREC).
+This includes federal and state grants, federal and private loans, and Drew merit scholarships and need-based grants.
 It does not include work study.
-In general, eligibility for financial aid is based on Drew tuition, cost of housing and meals for the program in which you are participating and an allowance for books, travel and personal expenses.
+In general, eligibility for financial aid is based on Drew tuition, and cost of housing and meals for the program in which a student is participating and an allowance for books, travel and personal expenses.

-If you currently receive financial assistance from Drew, you must reapply for financial aid each year; participation in a global education program does not change this requirement.
+If a student currently receives financial assistance from Drew, the student must reapply for financial aid each year; participation in a TREC does not change this requirement.
 Applications should be submitted to Drew’s Office of Financial Assistance according to the usual regulations and deadlines.

 DEPOSIT:

-If a deposit is required by the partner program, the student will pay the deposit and Drew will credit that amount on the student’s Drew account.
+If a deposit is required by the partner program, the student will pay the deposit directly to the program provider.

 COST: